 About National Catholic Sisters Week

-National Catholic Sisters Week is headquartered at St. Catherine University in St. Paul, Minn., and supported by a three-year, $3.3 million grant the Conrad N. Hilton Foundation awarded to the university in late 2013.
+National Catholic Sisters Week is headquartered at St. Catherine University in St. Paul, Minn., and supported by a grant from the Conrad N. Hilton Foundation.
 Everyone is invited to participate in National Catholic Sisters Week through local community events and outreach, volunteer opportunities and social media.
 National Catholic Sisters Week also features community-submitted content through its Facebook, Twitter and Pinterest channels.
-Learn more at nationalcatholicsistersweek.org and follow the campaign on Facebook, Twitter and Pinterest.
+Learn more at National Catholic Sisters Week and follow the campaign on Facebook, Twitter and Pinterest.